white shark, Carcharodon carcharias

 Whites range throughout New England, albeit in small numbers, but they are definitely on the

-increase.
+population.
 The northernmost East Coast shark episode resulting in a death was up in northeast

 Nova Scotia, near Fourchu, Cape Breton Island.
 It happened July 9, 1953.
 A shark estimated to